 Let me help you out: before you build anything you need to know exactly who you’re building it for – the precise market you’re going to serve.

-What’s a Niche?
-And How Do I Even Pronounce That?
+What’s a Niche Market?
+And How Do I Even Pronounce Niche?

 Let’s get the pronunciation out of the way, first.
 Technically, it’s “neesh.”
 But, most people in online business will think you’re a little self-important if you pronounce it that way.
 Most people – in the U.S. anyway – pronounce it as “nitch.”

-A niche is a small, specialized section of the population that you can do business with.
+A niche market is a small, specialized section of the population that you can do business with.

 That’s a fantastic question.
 Most people who lack experience in business – and online business especially – focus on the what’s called, “the short tail.”

 I don’t want to make your head spin, so let me quickly explain three other terms related to this topic that you’ll want to know:

 - Short Tail